inganathijacobs/Python-Fundamentals-2025/Day 04/notes.md

 - Git- version control system(software)- Does not need Internet
 - GitHub- Google Drive(storing files)
-- Was created by Linux creator - Limus Torvalds
+- Was created by Linux creator - Linus Torvalds
 - Built Git to maintain Linux as a side project
 - 2007
 - Git should work without internet so he can work while travelling